 What is Harvest Hosts?

 Harvest Hosts is a unique way to camp and expands what it means to go on a road trip.
 It provides RVers and vanlifers unlimited access to stay over at thousands of wineries, breweries, farms, golf courses, and other unique attractions.
 When you sign up for an annual membership it allows you to camp at any of the businesses in exchange for a small purchase to support the local business who’s hosting you.
 The purchase can be anything from a wine tasting or farm tour, to ordering a flight of craft beer, or purchasing a fresh made bottle of maple syrup to bring with you on the road!
-By signing up for Harvest Hosts with this link and the code “HHFRIENDS20”, you will receive 20% off your annual membership until the end of August.
+By signing up for Harvest Hosts with this link and the code “HHFRIENDS15”, you will receive 15% off your annual membership. **SEE EXTRA HOLIDAY DISCOUNT BELOW!**

 What is Boondockers Welcome?